-10 weirdest body parts: discover some of the strangest - and we mean strange - animal appendages out there
+10 weirdest body parts: discover some of the strangest - and we do mean strange - animal appendages out there

-10 weirdest body parts: discover some of the strangest - and we mean strange - animal appendages out there
+10 weirdest body parts: discover some of the strangest - and we do mean strange - animal appendages out there

 To enhance their chances of survival - and attracting the opposite sex - evolution has helped animals develop some very strange body parts

-Published: October 31, 2024 at 1:02 pm
+Published: November 1, 2024 at 5:41 pm

 Evolution, and in particular sexual selection - the evolution of traits that increase an animal’s attractiveness to the opposite sex or allow them to outcompete sexual rivals - has produced some quite elaborate and even beautiful ornamentations.